All the 'Death Becomes Her' movie moments we hope to see on stage

 Madeline’s head spins

-Staircases are constant menaces, and both Madeline and Helen suffer catastrophic falls down them.
-After one such plummet, Madeline’s body becomes mangled and misaligned to the point where her head faces backwards.
+Staircases are constant menaces.
+After Madeline falls down one, her body becomes mangled and misaligned to the point where her head faces backwards.
 Grotesque and comically absurd, the image is on the poster for the musical, so it’s a safe bet it made the cut for the show.

 "I can see right through you!"